 OTHER HAZARDOUS CONDITIONS OF HANDLING, STORAGE, AND USE: Liquid and gas under pressure.
 Use piping and equipment adequately designed to withstand pressures to be encountered.
 Gas can cause rapid suffocation due to oxygen deficiency.
-Store and use with adequate ventilation.
-Halocarbon 134A is much heavier than air.
-It tends to accumulate near the floor of an enclosed space, displacing air and pushing it upward.
-This creates an oxygen-deficient atmosphere near the floor.
-Ventilate space before entry.
-Verify sufficient oxygen concentration.
+Store and use with adequate ventilation at all times.
+Use only in a closed system.
+Close valve after each use; keep closed even when empty.
 Do not smoke in areas where fluorocarbons are used.
 Wash hands thoroughly after handling fluorocarbons or materials sprayed with them, especially before eating or smoking.
-Use only in a closed system.
-Close cylinder valve after each use; keep closed even when empty.
 Never work on a pressurized system.
 If there is a leak, close the cylinder valve.
-Blow the system down in an environmentally safe manner in compliance with all federal, state, and local laws, then repair the leak.
+Blow the system down in a safe and environmentally sound manner in compliance with all federal, state, and local laws; then repair the leak.
 Never place a compressed gas cylinder where it may become part of an electrical circuit.

-NOTE: Prior to using any plastics, confirm their compatibility with halocarbon 134A.
+NOTE: Prior to using any plastics, confirm their compatibility with halocarbon 116